SiliconWit/iot-irrigation-system/field-design/platform-io/stm32_cc1101_transmit/README.md

 To optimize this system for large-scale precision irrigation, consider the following recommendations:

-1. **Sensor Expansion**: Incorporate additional sensors such as soil moisture sensors and leaf wetness sensors for more comprehensive data collection.
+1. **Sensor Expansion**: Incorporate additional sensors such as soil moisture sensors for more comprehensive data collection.

 2. **Network Topology**: Implement a mesh network topology to improve range and reliability across large fields.